 The additional windows are better for letting natural light into the van.
 But more windows also means worse insulation and less security.

 More windows also leads to less privacy if you don’t make covers/curtains.
-And even with insulating window covers, the windows will inevitably be the weak link in an attempt to insulate the van.
+And even with insulating window covers, the windows will almost inevitably be the weakest point in your insulation.

 Another negative of windows is that it means less wall space.
 In a small living space, having less wall space can be a significant challenge.
 It means less space to mount shelves, cabinets, hooks, electronic displays/monitors, etc.

 I’ve mentioned insulation several times in this post.
 But the topic of campervan insulation is quite in-depth.
-We discuss all the best materials and techniques in our Campervan Insulation Guide.
+So check out our discussion all the best materials and techniques in our Campervan Insulation Guide.

 Payload